jesshew/mobbin/README.md

 *   **Objective:** Generate standardized metadata for UI components and elements
 *   **Current Implementation:**
     *   Uses experimental prompt (`METADATA_EXTRACTION_PROMPT_FINAL`)
-    *   Extracts basic component and element attributes
+    *   Extracts attributes of the component and the element in the UI screenshot with respect to the role they play
-    *   Does not currently integrate Mobbin UI reference library naming conventions
 *   **Potential Enhancement:**
     *   Could incorporate Mobbin's UI pattern naming rules for consistent classification
     *   Would improve metadata quality and alignment with mobbin's standards